Graeme Lyall

 Graeme William Lyall (AM), is an Australian saxophonist, composer and arranger.
 He became a Member of the Order of Australia on 26 January 2003: "For service to music as Artistic Director of the Western Australian Youth Jazz Orchestra, and as a musical director, composer and performer."

 Biography

+Graeme William Lyall was born in Melbourne, Australia on January 25, 1942.
+In his growing up years he trained as a musician with Frank Smith in his native city.
+He began playing professionally in Melbourne at the age of 17.

+In 1961 Lyall moved to Sydney when he began studying at the New South Wales State Conservatorium of Music.
+While a student there he played regularly at the El Rocco club in Sydney from 1961-1963.
+By the time he was 22 years old he was working as a woodwind player and a music arranger in the TCN 9 Orchestra.
+His work with the group included writing arrangements for Bobby Limb, Dave Allen, Don Lane, John Laws and Stuart Wagstaff.

-Lyall played professionally at the Palais Ballroom and The Embers night club in Melbourne when he was 17 years old.
-When he turned 19 he was appointed to a lead musician's role and arranger with TCN 9 Orchestra.
-In 1971, Lyall took a composing, arranging and record production role at Armstrong Studios and moved back to Melbourne.
-He became a member of the ABC Melbourne Showband for years in 1977 and finally become the Director of Music at GTV-9 Melbourne, including work on the Don Lane Show.
-During his time in Melbourne, Graeme was the Winner of the Best Arrangement at Yamaha International Song Festival four times and winner of the Australian Writers and Art Directors Guild Award for the Best Music for a Television Commercial (Hallmark Greeting Cards).
-He appears on recordings by John Sangster and Tony Gould.
+In 1969 Lyall was a founding member of the Daly-Wilson Big Band.
+In 1970 he toured Japan as a member of Don Burrows's septet.
+In 1971 he took a composing, arranging and record production role at Armstrong Studios and moved back to Melbourne.
+He was a member of the ABC Melbourne Showband from 1974-1977.
+He become the Director of Music at GTV-9 Melbourne, including work on the Don Lane Show.
+During his time in Melbourne, Graeme was the winner of the Best Arrangement at the World Popular Song Festival four times and winner of the Australian Writers and Art Directors Guild award for the Best Music for a Television Commercial (Hallmark Greeting Cards).